Gilbert Stuart, Self Portrait, 1778

 Gilbert Stuart, Self Portrait (detail)

 In June of 1816, Matthew Jouett (an infantry Captain during the War of 1812) journeyed from his home in Kentucky to Boston, in order to study painting with Gilbert Stuart.
 After four months under Stuart, he felt he had obtained enough information to strike out on his own.
-The quotes in this post come from his notebook, which Kentucky (as Stuart called him) claimed were direct.
+The quotes in this post come from his notebook of 1816 (Notes Taken by M. H. Jouett while in Boston from conversations on painting with Gilbert Stuart, Esquire) which Kentucky (as Stuart called him) claimed were direct.
 Additional quotes come from an 1861 edition of The Crayon.
 Although The Crayon’s article did not attribute the content to Jouett, it has since been proven to be by him, due to the similarities with his notebook version.

 The advantage of having the easel before the sitter is that by so doing you are enabled to embrace both at once.
 The eye, from practice, passes from one to the other with great rapidity. . .
 One should set a good way from his easel and early accustom themselves to look at the subject and not at the features – a ludicrous criticism upon mincing painters who paint all the features correctly but detached and disconnected.